betterkunge/paleoclimate_HadGEM3_UoB/step6_postprocessing.md

 $ROSE_DATAC： where to archive the outputs
 default:cylc_run/{your suite}/share/cycle/

-$ROSE_DATA： where to store the
+$ROSE_DATA： where to store all the outputs default:/cylc-run/u-ds206/share/data
-default:/cylc-run/u-ds206/share/data

 $DATAM: Directory path relative to $ROSE_DATA.
 default:History_data

 where to set: Suite conf > Output Paths
 ## STASH
 `postproc > Atmosphere > process_all_streams`